Let Customers find you!

 The best way to use Store Locator New Maps Customization Feature from Google Maps Platform.

-With the launch of the New Maps Customization Feature from Google Maps, this is the perfect time for Retailers to benefit from creating a Store Locator with Google Maps Platform!
+With the launch of the New Google Maps Customization Feature, it's the perfect time for Retailers to benefit from the Store Locator feature on the Google Maps Platform!

 Here, we will talk about: